 Motiva's relinquishment of operational control and ownership makes clear that the Court lacks jurisdiction over it.
 Even when alleged violations of the CWA begin under a prior owner and continue into the present, the prior owner cannot "be in violation" of the CWA.
 See Friends of Sakonnet v.
 Dutra, 738 F. Supp.
 623, 632-33 (D.R.I.
 1990); Brossman Sales, Inc. v.
 Broderick, 808 F. Supp.
 1209, 1214 (E.D.
 Pa.
 1992).
 A person cannot "be in violation" if it has "relinquished [control] of the source of the alleged violation and no longer ha[s] the control to abate it."
 Brossman, 808 F. Supp. at 1214.
-Having ceded its "ownership and operational responsibilities," ECF No. 20-3, Motiva no longer has control over the Terminal and cannot be the subject of this citizen suit.
-17
+The case law also provides no indication that-as CLF suggests-some unspecified "connection" between a former and current operator provides a basis for federal courts to assert jurisdiction over the former.
+Having ceded its "ownership and operational responsibilities," Defs.'
+Mot.
+To Dismiss, Ex.
+2, ECF No. 20-3, Motiva no longer has control over the Terminal and cannot be the subject of this citizen suit.
+19